SAILResearch/wip-24-ali-sbom-emse/README.md

 ## Environment

+ This artifact uses both Python and R:
-Python dependencies are listed in:
+ - Python dependencies are listed in `requirements.txt`.

-- `requirements.txt`
+ - R is required for the analyses implemented in `.R` scripts, including those in `RQ1-usecases/`, `RQ2-tools/`, `RQ3-issues/`, and `RQ4-project/`.
+ - Before reproducing the R-based analyses, install the R packages referenced by those scripts in your local R environment.

 ## Notes